thiago4go/Deliciously/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://mit-license.org/).

 ## Contributing

 We welcome contributions from the community!
-Please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to submit contributions to this project.
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your contribution.
+3. Make your changes and commit them to your branch.
+4. Submit a pull request from your branch to the main repository.

+Thank you for your interest in contributing to this project!

+## Support

+For support and questions, please open an issue or join our community forum.